|

 through the letterbox, it only took a few minutes to see they had found

-most of the classics, pubs that it had sometimes taken me half a lifetime
+most of the classics, pubs that it had sometimes taken me half a

-to stumble across, others I used to play darts in after work, that I learn
+to stumble across, others I used to play darts in after work, that I

 with surprise are now serving good food rather than crisps.